-- free comparison sites can earn exorbitant fees per sale that constitute a large part of your insurance premiums.
+- 'Free' comparison sites can earn exorbitant fees per sale from the insurers.

-- some comparison sites are misleading as to how little of the market they're actually comparing.
+- Some comparison sites are misleading about how much of the market they compare.

-- other sites are actually owned by the insurance companies they are supposedly comparing.
+- Some sites are actually owned by the insurance companies they're supposedly comparing.

-All the sites we looked at divulge how they are paid but none reveal how much.
+All the sites we looked at divulge how they're paid, but none reveal how much.
 Health funds Bupa and Medibank Private have both called for more transparency in the fees earned by insurance comparison websites.

 "Say you're signing up for a $2000 policy - you don't know that you've just committed $800 for that policy as a charge to the company that put that product on that site,'' says Medibank's managing director, George Savvides.